Reachability analysis of linear hybrid systems via block decomposition: Conclusion

-We claim that \pnorm{r_{\X}^p} is an upper bound on $\varepsilon$, which we now prove by showing the two inclusions.
+We prove that \pnorm{r_{\X}^p} is an upper bound on $\varepsilon$ by showing the two inclusions.
 One inclusion is trivial because $\X \subseteq \bigtimes_j \pi_j \X$.
 For the other inclusion, observe that the center of the box approximation of \X, $c_{\X}^p$, lies in \X. Recall that $p = \infty$ and that the box approximation of \X, $\{c_{\X}^p\} \oplus \pnorm{r_{\X}^p}\Bpn$, is the worst-case decomposition of \X, subsuming all other decompositions.